arnested/drupal-mode/README.md

 of your Drupal mode buffers to `american` as stated in [Drupals coding standards](http://drupal.org/coding-standards).

-ispell.el is a builtin part of Emacs.
-A external program must be installed to run the actual spell checking, i.e. [ispell](http://www.gnu.org/software/ispell/), [aspell](http://aspell.net/), or
+ispell.el is a built-in part of Emacs.
+An external program must be installed to run the actual spell checking, i.e. [ispell](http://www.gnu.org/software/ispell/), [aspell](http://aspell.net/), or